 We have finished installation of approximately 250 iBeacons for mobile app positioning.
-Although the installation process is easy, there are some tricks and common practises to follow, when setting up iBeacon based indoor positioning.
+Although the installation process is easy.
+There are some tricks and common practises to follow, when setting up iBeacon based indoor positioning.

 iBeacons are cost effective indoor positioning devices, that are really easy to install.
 As each iBeacon has it’s own battery, that can last about a year, then there is no need for external power supply.
 Devices are very light, so it is possible to mount them by using double-sided tape.

-It is also a good practice to mark the iBeacons so that you know you’re installing the correct device to the correct location.
+It is also a good practice to mark the iBeacons.
+So that you know you’re installing the correct device to the correct location.
 For this we used a label printer.

 It is good to have a plan before physical installation.
-We used the map of the building to first draw a layout of the placement of the iBeacons and their coverage area.
+We used the map of the building to first draw a layout of the placement of the devices and their coverage area.
 It is a common practice to have a minimum of 3 iBeacons covering any part of the mappable area for the navigation to work efficiently.

 It is highly recommended to install the iBeacons to a height unreachable for the visitors of the building, so no one could easily snatch them.
-We installed the iBeacons onto the ceiling.
+We installed the devices onto the ceiling.
 For this we used a painters platform that had wheels on them so it is easy to move it around the building.
-We recommend setting the platform to a height so the person installing the iBeacons could stand up straight and then reach the ceiling without having to stretch too much.
+We recommend setting the platform to a height so the person installing the devices could stand up straight and then reach the ceiling without having to stretch too much.